TheJacksonLaboratory/acm-bcb-singularity2021/section_04.md

 # Building and Modifying Containers
-The following is an example of a singulaity recipie file.
+The following is an example of a singularity recipe file.
 I will install the base OS and then configure the tools it needs to install applications.

-There are sections in the receipie file to control the build process.
+There are sections in the recipe file to control the build process.

-### The first lines define the OS its version and pakcages.
+### The first lines define the OS its version and packages.
 In the code here its docker layers for ubuntu
-### There are no files included with this receipe.
+### There are no files included with this recipe.
 ### The post section is where applications are configured and loaded.

-The appilcation we will start with here will be Samtools.
+The application we will start with here will be Samtools.

 ```
 Bootstrap:docker